Creating & Performing a Production Run

 Barcode

-Whether or not to include a barcode on the label.
-If including which barcode type would you like to use and include.
+Choose whether or not to include a barcode on the label.
+If selected, specify which barcode type to use.

 Logo